How to treat dry skin around eyes

 What causes dry skin around the eyes?

 There are a number of causes of dry skin around the eyes and eyelids, as well as contributing factors which can worsen symptoms.
-These include environmental influences and inadequate skincare products, as well as skin conditions such as Atopic Dermatitis.
+Dry skin around eyes can be caused by environmental factors, skincare that affect skin hydration, skin conditions, and hay fever.
+Find out more below:

 Woman in winter clothing